 Sierra de las Nieves, Andalusia

-Still in the process of being declared a National Park, this range of mountains between Ronda and Marbella is particularly noted for its eagles, with Golden, Bonelli’s, Booted and Short-toed all present, the latter feeding on the abundance of reptile life.
+Still in the process of being declared a National Park in Spain, this range of mountains between Ronda and Marbella is particularly noted for its eagles, with Golden, Bonelli’s, Booted and Short-toed all present, the latter feeding on the abundance of reptile life.